jotak/mipod/README.md

 node-restmpd
 ============

 A nodejs module for exposing an MPD REST API.
-Written in typescript.
+Written in Typescript.

+(WORK IN PROGRESS - TO BE COMPLETED)